Article

 Burn injuries carry a high risk of complications that can leave casualties disabled, in constant pain, and even lead to death.
-According to the WHO, around 180,000 people die every year from burn-related injuries, while non-fatal burns are the leading cause of morbidity where casualties are left disabled, disfigured, or requiring prolonged hospital treatment.
+According to the World Health Organisation, around 180,000 people die every year from burn-related injuries, while non-fatal burns are the leading cause of morbidity where casualties are left disabled, disfigured, or requiring prolonged hospital treatment.

-These startling statistics highlight the importance of treating burns correctly with the right type of dressing so that people who suffer burn injuries are given the best possible chance of recovery.
+This startling statistic highlights the importance of treating burns correctly with the right type of dressing so that people who suffer burn injuries wherever they are are given the best possible chance of recovery.

 Covering a burn with the appropriate dressing protects damaged and sensitive skin and provides a moist, sterile environment for the healing process to begin.
 Applying a dressing correctly will also allow antibacterial properties to absorb into the burn to prevent infection.

-• Protects open wounds from bacteria and infection.
+• Protect open wounds from bacteria and infection.

-• Provides a moist environment to assist healing.
+• Provide a moist environment to assist healing.

-• Prevents further damage by shielding the affected area.
+• Prevent further damage by shielding the affected area.

 AeroBurn™ Sterile Gel Dressings